Brief Author Bio

 Suggested Interview Questions for Carol Grever

-- Gay marriage is becoming more widely accepted, with several states legalizing the unions.
-How will this shift affect the incidence of gay-straight marriages?
+- Gay marriage is becoming more widely accepted by the public since its legalization.
+Has this shift affected the incidence of gay-straight marriages?

 # # #